aspose-html/Aspose.HTML-Documentation/content/net/release-notes/release-notes-2021/aspose-html-for-net-21-10-release-notes/_index.md

 As per regular monthly update process of all APIs being offered by Aspose, we are honored to announce the October release of Aspose.HTML for .NET.

-In this release we have made various improvement to our rendering and scraping algorithms, here are some of them:
+In this release we have made various improvements to our rendering and scraping algorithms, here are some of them:

 * Improved the positioning of PDF form elements.
 * Introduced the new page sizing options, they allow to resize page to fit content.